Trust the Top Google Reviewed Criminal Defense & Personal Injury Law Firm in Clearwater.

 Although our rights under the Fourth Amendment have slowly eroded since the Constitution was created, your right to be secure in your home remains strong.
 What this means, in practical terms, is that under most circumstances the police need a valid search warrant to be able to enter and search your home without your consent.

-To obtain a search warrant in Florida a law enforcement officer must request one from a judge or magistrate.
+To obtain a search warrant in Florida, a law enforcement officer must request one from a judge or magistrate.
 The request must include an affidavit, sworn to by the officer, which includes information that provides the basis for probable cause for the search warrant.
 In other words, the judge must be convinced that there is a high probability that contraband or evidence of a crime will be found at the property to be searched.
 Furthermore, the search warrant must specify what the police are allowed to search for and must describe the property to be searched.
-If a search warrant is issued by a judge or magistrate the police may execute the search warrant at any time.
-As a general rule the police can only search for items indicated in the warrant.
-For example, if the warrant allows the police to search for stolen televisions they cannot open drawers in a bathroom cabinet where a TV would not fit.
+If a judge or magistrate issues a search warrant, the police may execute the search warrant at any time.
+As a general rule, the police can only search for items indicated in the warrant.
+For example, if the warrant allows the police to search for stolen televisions, they cannot open drawers in a bathroom cabinet where a TV would not fit.